Yale shooting problem

 The Yale shooting problem is a conundrum or scenario in formal situational logic on which early logical solutions to the frame problem fail.
-The name of this problem derives from its inventors, Steve Hanks and Drew McDermott, working at Yale University when they proposed it.
+The name of this problem comes from a scenario proposed by its inventors, Steve Hanks and Drew McDermott, working at Yale University when they proposed it.
 In this scenario, Fred (later identified as a turkey) is initially alive and a gun is initially unloaded.
 Loading the gun, waiting for a moment, and then shooting the gun at Fred is expected to kill Fred.
 However, if inertia is formalized in logic by minimizing the changes in this situation, then it cannot be uniquely proved that Fred is dead after loading, waiting, and shooting.
 In one solution, Fred indeed dies; in another (also logically correct) solution, the gun becomes mysteriously unloaded and Fred survives.

 Technically, this scenario is described by two fluents (a fluent is a condition that can change truth value over time): $alive$ and $loaded$.
 Initially, the first condition is true and the second is false.
 Then, the gun is loaded, some time passes, and the gun is fired.
 Such problems can be formalized in logic by considering four time points $0$, $1$, $2$, and $3$, and turning every fluent such as $alive$ into a predicate $alive(t)$ depending on time.
 A direct formalization of the statement of the Yale shooting problem in logic is the following one:

 The first two formulae represent the initial state.
 The third formula formalizes the effect of loading the gun at time $1$.
 The fourth formula formalizes the effect of shooting at Fred at time $2$.
 This is a simplified formalization in which action names are neglected and the effects of actions are directly specified for the time points in which the actions are executed.
 See situation calculus for details.

 The formulae above, while being direct formalizations of the known facts, do not suffice to correctly characterize the domain.
 Indeed, $\neg alive(1)$ is consistent with all these formulae, although there is no reason to believe that Fred dies before the gun has been shot.
 The problem is that the formulae above only include the effects of actions, but do not specify that all fluents not changed by the actions remain the same.
 In other words, a formula $alive(0) \equiv alive(1)$ must be added to formalize the implicit assumption that loading the gun only changes the value of $loaded$ and not the value of $alive$.
 The necessity of a large number of formulae stating the obvious fact that conditions do not change unless an action changes them is known as the frame problem.